 On July 1, 2021, we acquired Anchor Semiconductor Inc., a privately held company, primarily to expand our products and services offerings, for a total purchase consideration of \$81.7 million, including post-closing working capital adjustments, as well as the fair value of the promise to pay an additional consideration up to \$5.0 million contingent on the achievement of certain revenue milestones.
-As of June 30, 2022, the estimated fair value of the additional consideration was \$13.5 million, which was classified as a current liability on the Consolidated Balance Sheet.
 The total purchase consideration was allocated as follows: \$31.7 million to identifiable intangible assets, \$26.4 million to net tangible assets, \$8.0 million to deferred tax liabilities, and \$31.5 million to goodwill.
-The goodwill was assigned to the Wafer Inspection and Patterning reporting unit, and the amount recognized was not deductible for tax purposes.
+The goodwill was assigned to the Wafer Inspection and Patterning reporting unit.

-We have included the financial results of the fiscal 2022 acquisitions in our Consolidated Financial Statements from their respective acquisition dates, and these results were not material to our Consolidated Financial Statements.
+We have included the financial results of the acquisitions in our Consolidated Financial Statements from their respective acquisition dates, and these results were not material to our Consolidated Financial Statements.
+The goodwill recorded as a result of the above acquisitions was not deductible for tax purposes.